-USS Paul Jones (DDG 53) is the third Arleigh Burke-class guided missile destroyer and the first ship of the class homeported on the west coast.
+USS John Paul Jones (DDG 53) is the third Arleigh Burke-class guided missile destroyer and the first ship of the class homeported on the West Coast.
 She was laid down on 8 August 1990 and commissioned on 18 December 1993 in San Diego, CA.

 On 7 October 2001, John Paul Jones launched the first Tomahawk missiles into Afghanistan as part of Operation Enduring Freedom.

-USS John Paul Jones, assigned to Nimitz Carrier Strike Group, participated in Valiant Shield, a joint military exercise in the Pacific Ocean.
+In 2007, John Paul Jones, assigned to Nimitz Carrier Strike Group, participated in Valiant Shield, a joint military exercise in the Pacific Ocean.

-In 2008 John Paul Jones participated in an Expeditionary Strike Force (ESF) with the Essex (LHD 2) Expeditionary Strike Group (ESG).
-The ESF exercise was designed to test the ability of the Strike Groups to plan and conduct multi-task force operations across a broad spectrum of naval disciplines.
+In 2008, John Paul Jones participated in an Expeditionary Strike Force with the Essex (LHD 2) Expeditionary Strike Group.
+The Expeditionary Strike Force exercise was designed to test the ability of the Strike Groups to plan and conduct multi-task force operations across a broad spectrum of naval disciplines.

-The guided-missile destroyer USS John Paul Jones (DDG 53) returned to San Diego Nov.
-24 after an independent seven-month deployment to the 5th Fleet Area of Responsibility (AOR) in the Persian Gulf.
+On 24 November 2009, the guided-missile destroyer John Paul Jones returned to San Diego after an independent seven-month deployment to the 5th Fleet Area of Responsibility in the Arabian Gulf.

-In June of 2010 John Paul Jones began a ten month yard period during which her machinery control system and many HM&E systems were upgraded.
-This was a first in class effort, similar to the CG-47 mid life upgrade undertaken on the Ticonderoga Hull.
+In June 2010, John Paul Jones began a ten month yard period during which her machinery control system and many Hull, Mechanical, and Electrical (HM&E) systems were upgraded.
+This was a first in-class effort, similar to the mid-life upgrade undertaken on the Ticonderoga-class Cruiser hull.

-On 29 November 2011, John Paul Jones was the first ship to deploy after receiving the DDGMOD (HM&E) upgrade.
+On 29 November 2011, John Paul Jones was the first ship to deploy after receiving the DDG Modification (HM&E) upgrade.